leangjia/blender_docs/manual/sculpt_paint/sculpting/tool_settings/brush_settings.rst

       The movement takes place in the direction of average normal for all active vertices within the brush area.
       Essentially, this means that the direction is dependent on the surface beneath the brush.
    View Plane
-      Sculpting in the plane of the current 3D View.
+      Sculpting in the plane of the current 3D Viewport.
    X, Y, Z Plane
       The movement takes place in the positive direction of one of the global axes.